scenarioo/scenarioo/docs/features/details/Details.md

 Details are a generic data structure used for storing additional (application specific) information inside the Scenarioo documentation.

 This `details` are simple maps of key-value-pairs that define further properties of an object.
-Each such  property which has a `key` and a `value`.
+Each such property has a `key` and a `value`.

 ## Details - Class Diagram